Complete Vegan Fitness Diet Guide [For Health & Performance]

 We’re going to kick things off with a discussion of macronutrients – the 3 big nutrients that make up most of your foods.
 Micronutrients will follow, including a discussion of nutrient deficiency and how you can bust them before they affect you!

-The star of nutrition, everyone has heard of protein.
+The poster-child of nutrition, everyone has heard of protein.

 Protein is the name for a wide variety of different compounds made up of amino acids.
 Proteins are the main component of many tissues in your body from muscle to tendon and even skin.